bgveenstra/binary_tree_lab/README.md

 open doc/index.html
 ```

-To run the tests use the `rspec spec` command.
+To run the tests use the `rspec spec/` command.